A’s rally to beat Tigers in ninth, win eighth straight

 MELVIN’S MILESTONE

-The game marked the 1,471st for Bob Melvin as manager of the A’s, tying current White Sox skipper Tony La Russa for second most in Oakland history.
+The game marked the 1,471st for Melvin as manager of the A’s, tying current White Sox skipper Tony La Russa for second most in Oakland history.
 Connie Mack holds the franchise record with 7,396.
 “It means I’ve dodged a few bullets along the way and remained in place,” said Melvin, whose 776 wins are 22 fewer than La Russa’s.

 TRAINER’S ROOM